robertmc0/modules-test/CONTRIBUTING.md

 #### Managed Identity

 - Follow the convention below to support both 'SystemAssigned' and 'UserAssigned' identities for modules.
-The resource defintion should simply refer tp the identity variable.
+The resource defintion should simply refer to the identity variable.

 ```bicep